-I didn’t travel to Indonesia for these photos of the Umbrella Cockatoo where they originated.
+I didn’t travel to Indonesia for these photos of the Umbrella Cockatoo, where they originated.
 I walked down the street to my neighbor’s house.

-Well, my mentor Don Rutledge always said that the best stories are often in your backyard, or in my case, next door.
+Well, my mentor Don Rutledge always said that the best stories are often in your backyard, or my case, next door.

 I have lived at my house for the past nine years, and this is the very first time I have been to Peggy’s house and seen her birds.